-Unlocks and locks doors, load compartment and fuel filler flap.
+Unlocks and locks the front doors, sliding side doors, load compartment and fuel filler flap.

-With selective door locking, the passenger compartment and load compartment are unlocked and locked separately.
+With the 3-button remote control, the front doors and sliding side doors/ load compartment can be unlocked and locked separately.

 For safety reasons, the vehicle cannot be locked if the key is in the ignition switch.